 - 1 cup Diced Carrots

 - 2 cups Chicken Broth

-- 2 cups Seafood/Fish Broth or Reserve 2 Cups of Water Remaining From Boiled Lobster Tail
+- 2 cups Seafood/Fish Stock or Reserve 2 Cups of Water Remaining From the Boiled Lobster Tail

 - 1 cup Dry White Wine